theninthnode/defaqto-php/README.md

 DefaqtoIO PHP Client
 ====================

-DefaqtoIO PHP is a PHP package for using the [DefaqtoIO](defaqto.io) CMS service.
+DefaqtoIO PHP Client is a PHP package for using the [DefaqtoIO](http://defaqto.io) CMS service.

 ##Installation